 13810 Waterfront Drive, Pineland Fla.
 See our Vistor Information page for map and directions.

 RRC requests a per student donation of $4 for the services of staff and docents and to support the mission of preservation.
-The RRC is a non-profit program and does not receive State or University funding for operations, staffing, and management.
-However, if these tours are part of a classroom curriculum, and if RRC has space available, students will be not turned away if the school is unable to provide the $4 per student donation.
+The RRC is a non-profit program and does not receive State or University funding for its operations.
+However, if these tours are part of a classroom curriculum, and if RRC has space available, students will not be turned away if the school is unable to provide the $4 per student donation.